cbg-ethz/pybda/docs/source/index.rst

 Spark
 ~~~~~~

-In order for `biospark` to work you need to have a working
+In order for `koios` to work you need to have a working
 *standalone spark environment* set up, running and listening to some ``IP``.
 You can find a good introduction
 `here <https://spark.apache.org/docs/latest/spark-standalone.html>`_ on how
 to start the standalone Spark cluster.

 .. note::  We assume that you know how to use Apache Spark and start a cluster.
 However, for the sake of demonstration the next two sections show how Spark can be easily started.

 Local Spark context
 ....................